- Developing a comprehensive collection of books, journals, reference works

 Alfred Wegener Institute, Helmholtz Centre for Polar and Marine Research

 The Springer's book series in polar science provide forums for interdisciplinary discussion on variety of topics.
 Browse new and popular volumes and the most read chapters in those volumes.
-The chapters are freely accessible and downloadable through July 11.

 Series Editor: James Ford